Are you a top-down thinker?

 - Two steps forward, one step back: obstacles on your path

-Remember, your focus is on the outcome, not the steps that scare you or require a ton of work.
+Remember, your focus is on the outcome, not the steps that scare you or require much work.

 Bottom line: Top-down thinking will set you up to win.
 Does it take practice?
 Absolutely.
 But just like everything else, it requires consistency and discipline.